The Sounds of History

 Side 2 of the LP would always be devoted to songs and music from the era being covered.
 These ranged from Quaker hymns and 18th-century dance music to Broadway show tunes.

 The albums were quite distinguished in their day, but today would be regarded as extremely politically incorrect.
 (One such example was a wildly melodramatic reading by Ms. Eldridge of Tom's death scene from the book Uncle Tom's Cabin, which, back then, had still not quite acquired the rather infamous reputation it has now.)
-Native Americans were invariably referred to as Indians on the recordings, and African-Americans were called Negroes, as was customary then.
+Native Americans were invariably referred to as Indians on the recordings, and African Americans were called Negroes, as was customary then.
 This is most likely the main reason that the set, which broke off with the inauguration of John F. Kennedy (but did mention his assassination), has never been issued on CD.

-The albums as well as the books were obtainable only through mail order, and were shipped on the average of one every two months.
-Thus, it would take an average buyer two full years to acquire the complete set.
+The albums and the books were obtainable only through mail order and were shipped on an average of one every two months.
+Thus, acquiring the complete set would take an average buyer two full years.